gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ` helm install django ./django-helm/ `

-**NOTE**: We need to set the following variable in settings.py file in the web application container for it to access our mysql database:
+**NOTE**: We need to set the following variable in settings.py file in the web application container for it to access our MySQL database:

 - NAME: 'ems', Database name we passed in mysql.values
 - HOST: '192.168.43.243', MYSQL_HOST variable value we exported